Business Manners 9

 - It is considered rude to speak in a foreign language in front of people who do not understand it or speak it.

 - We listen and are polite enough not to interrupt a conversation or a presentation.

 - While business people are almost unfailingly courteous, the general public does not do so well in helping others.

 - Arrive early so you can meet attendees before your presentation.

 - Ask questions and try to understand the reasons why they are attending your presentation.

 - Find out about their objectives and integrate them into your presentation, it will be more personal.

 - In Montreal your audience will be mostly responsive to feasibility, cost efficiency and quantifiable results.

 Montrealers are very sports oriented.
 Joining a team sport or a sports club is an excellent way to make friends and gain the trust and respect of your team members.

-We are also comfortable with our dépanneurs, our parks, our cycling lanes, our public transit, our "nid de poules" and, of course, our very own and sometimes peculiar business manners 9.
+We are also comfortable with our dépanneurs, our bizarre North and South cardinal directions, our cycling lanes, our public transit, our "nid de poules" and, of course, our peculiar and not so peculiar business manners 9.